aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 - Runner at first.
 - A coach in the first base coach's box giving signs.

+### Practice 2 variant: coach release and no signs

+Use this whenever your pitchers have already thrown, whenever no pitcher is available, or whenever you want the reps to move faster.
+It is the default for Practice 2.

+**What changes:**

+- **A coach takes the mound instead of a pitcher.** Full windup and a real release so the runner has something to time, throwing to the catcher in gear.
+Bucket of balls at your feet.
+- **No signs.** The first base coach says the runner's name and then "go" or "stay" out loud before the pitch.
+She still has to wait for the release, which is the part being drilled.
+- **You script the passed ball.** In Round 2, deliberately let one get past instead of waiting for a pitcher to miss.
+- **Drop the missed-sign scoring rule.** Everything else in the scoring stays.

+**Why it is better here, not just easier:** no wild pitches eating the clock, every rep gives the runner a clean release to read, and the catcher gets a receivable ball on nearly every throw instead of chasing.
+Pitcher arms stay fresh for the game.

 ### Round 1: Runner at first

-The coach gives steal or hold.
+The coach gives steal or hold, by sign or out loud depending on the version you are running.
 On a steal, the runner leaves on release and must stop on second under control.
 The catcher throws, the fielder tags.
 No sliding in this game.

 **Scoring:**

 - Runner safe: 1 point offense
 - Runner out: 1 point defense
-- Runner leaves early, leaves late, or misses the sign: 1 point defense regardless of the result
+- Runner leaves early or leaves late, or misses the sign when you are using signs: 1 point defense regardless of the result
 - Overruns the base or comes off the bag: 1 point defense
 - Glides in, meaning she slows down early instead of running hard: no point even if she is safe